 4. Get More Accurate Results

 Utility mark outs are made with the best of intentions, but they aren’t always accurate.
-Sometimes they’re made using old, out of date records.
+Sometimes they’re made using old, out-of-date records.
 Instead of relying on provided records, play it safe and get professional utility locating.

 GPR lets you find the location of any utilities easily and with a 97% accuracy rate up to a depth of 13 feet.
 This survey method tells you the specific locations of important utility lines.
 It can even detect a wide range of materials, not just conductive metals.

 Professional utility locators can also adjust the antenna frequency to detect items at different depths.
-High frequency radio waves provide higher resolution, giving you the most accurate reading of subterranean obstacles.
+High-frequency radio waves provide higher resolution, giving you the most accurate reading of subterranean obstacles.

 5. Discover Potential Obstacles

 During utility location, people normally have an idea of what to expect and what to look for, like gas and power lines.
 However, some obstacles might not show up on records, either because they’re naturally occurring or they were done unofficially.
-Without GPR survey, concrete structures and abandoned lines could take you by surprise.
+Without a GPR survey, concrete structures and abandoned lines could take you by surprise.